nathanielwarner/carletonian-wordpress/wp-content/plugins/simple-history/readme.txt

    A simple way to see any uncommon activity, for example an increased number of logins or similar.

 == Changelog ==

+= 2.38.0 Unreleased =

+- Changed: It's now possible to log things before the `after_setup_theme` hook by using the `SimpleLogger()` function.
+Before this change calling `SimpleLogger()` before `after_setup_theme`, or on `after_setup_theme` with a prio smaller than 10, would result in a fatal error (`Fatal error: Uncaught Error: Class 'SimpleLogger' not found`).
+Props https://github.com/JoryHogeveen.

+- Changed: More custom post types that use the block editor ("Gutenberg") should now have their changes logged.
+Props https://github.com/claytoncollie.

+= 2.37.2 (September 2020) =

+- Fixed: Even more code that was to new for PHP 5.6 (I do have some tests, I just didn't look at them `¯\_(ツ)_/¯`.)

+= 2.37.1 (September 2020) =

+- Fixed: Some code was to new for PHP 5.6.

+= 2.37 (September 2020) =

+- Added: Enabling or disabling plugin auto-updates is now logged.
+- Added: Function `sh_d()` that echoes any number of variables to the screen.
+- Fixed: User logouts did show "other" instead of username of user logging out.
+Fixes #206, https://wordpress.org/support/topic/suspicious-logged-out-events/, https://wordpress.org/support/topic/login-logout-tracking/.
+- Updated: lots of code to be formatted more according to PSR12.

 = 2.36 (August 2020) =